Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/write-custom-processors.md

 }
 ```

+>[!IMPORTANT]
+>Processors must be __stateless__, because they are not part of the [input state](./Controls.md#control-state) that the Input System keeps.
+For this reason, you can't store local states in a processor if the processor changes based on the input value.

-Now, you need to tell the Input System about your Processor.
+**2.** Register the new processor to the Input System.
 Call [`InputSystem.RegisterProcessor`](../api/UnityEngine.InputSystem.InputSystem.html#UnityEngine_InputSystem_InputSystem_RegisterProcessor__1_System_String_) in your initialization code.
-You can do so locally within the Processor class like this:
+You can do this locally within the Processor class:

 ```CSharp
 #if UNITY_EDITOR